Click a photo below to jump to that interview.

 Can you discuss a few recent internal efforts and lessons learned on predicting cyanotoxins in water which is a work in progress unlike algal bloom prediction?

 Even though we have been able to predict algal blooms to a good extent, we haven’t been able to crack really well the cyanotoxin aspect of it yet.
 We’re putting in detectors, and it is a journey trying to understand the complex science of cyanotoxin release.
-Further, in talking to researchers and mathematical modelers, we realized that there isn’t going to be one model that could address this completely.
+Further, in talking to researchers and mathematical modelers, we realised that there isn’t going to be one model that could address this completely.
 When you are trying to predict something as complex as nature, it is probably unlikely that you are going to find any model that fits perfectly.

 Something new we applied is that we currently have thousands of different models and they are all essentially grouped together by means of a Bayesian model averaging framework.
 From very simple linear regressions to complex neural networks, the Bayesian average model looks at the cohesive result of all of them and selects the best predictions.
 Until we make some giant leaps in quantum computing, there is going to be a limit to how well AI/ML effectively handles highly complicated systems.
 I hope to see it within our times.